original logo

 1. Board Lineups Submitted (Captains).

-2. Pairings are Posted on the Website (Conference Director).
+2. Pairings are Posted on the Website (Entry Clerk).

 Tue

-1. Agreed Game Time posted to the Automation (players, captains, or TD's).
+1. Agreed Game Time posted to the Automation.

-1. First Contact Deadline.
+1. First Offer Deadline.
 TD posts consequences for missing this deadline where needed.
 Statute 10.D.i

 Thurs